We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The app has a rating of 4.8 out of 5 on the Apple app store, with close to 74,000 ratings.
 In positive reviews, users say that the app has helped them integrate meditation into their daily life, increased their feelings of calm and happiness, and boosted their ability to deal with stressful situations.

 Negative reviews mention the need to subscribe to unlock most of the content.
 Some users also dislike that the app produces statistics based on meditation progress, saying that this feels less spiritual.

 Breethe contains guided meditations, music, and sleep tracks, as well as a program to help beginners learn to meditate.
 The app is free to download, with monthly memberships beginning at about $10.

 The Breethe app has a rating of 4.7 out of 5 on the Apple app store, with about 48,000 ratings.
 Reviewers claim to have found the app particularly helpful for improving sleep, but some have commented on the lack of free content.

 Meditation apps can be a helpful and easy way to add meditation into a busy routine and keep to a daily practice.

-There is a wide range of meditation apps to choose from.
-Beginners may find structured guided meditation programs that help a person develop a regular practice..
-People with more experience may prefer a more extensive selection of topics and choice of meditation.
+A wide range of meditation apps is available to suit all levels.
+Beginners may wish to try a structured, guided meditation program that helps them develop a regular practice.
+People with more experience may prefer an extensive selection of topics with a choice of meditation.

-Whichever method people choose, meditation apps may be a useful tool in reducing stress and improving overall wellness.
+Whichever method a person chooses, meditation apps may be a useful tool in reducing stress and improving overall wellness.